The Pub - Chapter One

 It had been a long time since he invited her out on the vessel, a majestic boat built to ride the rough seas.
 The recent financial trouble at work took a toll on their friendship and even on her chances of keeping her job.
 She wondered how things could have gone sour in such a short a time.

 She crossed the nearly empty parking lot and unlocked the back door to the restaurant.
 This early, there were few cars, mostly leftovers of patrons and staff who shared a ride or took a cab.
 She stopped and flipped on the light at the service kiosk and made a pot of coffee.
 Carrying her favorite mug with her, she opened the office door and walked into an odor of stale cigarettes and mildew.
-Flipping on the air conditioner sending a wet cloud of vapor into the dank room.
+Turning the air conditioner on sent a wet cloud of vapor into the dank room.

 From the metal filing cabinet, she pulled out the checkbook and started running totals on the numbers written in the ledger.
 Today, she was determined to track down the error in the books and put a stop to the bounced checks.
 Once it was after nine am, she would telephone those with past due house accounts.
 Payroll was due again in two days.
 She knew it might not cover all the bills for meat, produce and supplies for the bar, but with any luck it would keep the customers coming in and cover the overdraft.

-She never understood why Bob let people run up house accounts to the extent where some totaled in the thousands of dollars.
-Collecting on these was the worst part of her duties here.
-Her favorites were more like the ones she had at the bank: counting stacks of cash and readying the deposit.
+She never understood why Bob let people run up house accounts like he did.
+Some totaled in the thousands of dollars.
+Collecting from these deadbeats was the worst part of her job.
+The other tasks were more like what she'd done at the bank; counting mounds of cash and balancing the registers.
 Bob always insisted on taking it to the bank himself in Dick’s fancy car while she and Dick ate lunch.
 The free meal was one of the things that won her over when it came to taking the job.
 Eating at a fancy restaurant every day was something she could never afford on her bank salary that was certain.

 “There’s no such thing as a free lunch,” Dick told her again yesterday.
-It was among his favorite sayings; that and rattling on about having a Plan B as he called it.
+It was among his favorite sayings; that and rattling on about having a Plan B.

 “Yeah, I know,” she answered.